JetBrains/resharper-fsharp/README.md

 ## Development notes

-`master` is currently the main development branch, and builds from this branch are bundled with nightly Rider 2018.2 builds available via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox/app/) when 2018.2 nightlies become public.
-2018.1.x updates are built using `wave12` branch.
-When preparing a release or EAP build, changes are cherry-picked to the corresponding release branch like `wave10-rider-release`.
+The main development branch is changed on each release (i.e. `net201` correspond to 2020.1 development cycle), and builds from this branch are bundled with nightly Rider builds available via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox/app/).

 By default, the project depends on nightly SDK builds, but a specific SDK version can be referenced in [rider-fsharp/build.gradle](rider-fsharp/build.gradle.kts) if necessary.

-To update to the latest frontend SDK, run the `intellij/prepare` Gradle task in IntelliJ IDEA which will download both Rider SDK and ReSharper SDK.
-To restore ReSharper SDK in projects run *Tools | NuGet | NuGet Force Restore* in Rider.
-The force restore is currently needed for floating package versions like `2017.3-SNAPSHOT*` ([RIDER-11395](https://youtrack.jetbrains.com/issue/RIDER-11395)).
+Gradle downloads a newer SDK from time to time.
+To force an update, run the `prepare --refresh-dependencies` Gradle task.

-To debug the backend, attach to the ReSharper.Host process launched via the `runIde` Gradle task.
+To debug the backend, attach debugger to the ReSharper.Host process launched via the `runIde` Gradle task.
 To debug the frontend, start the `runIde` task in Debug mode.

 Rider's JVM-based frontend and .NET-based backend communicate using RdProtocol with APIs available on both sides.
 For backend-frontend communication in plugins, RdProtocol should be used as well.
 Protocol model is defined in [this file](https://github.com/JetBrains/fsharp-support/blob/master/rider-fsharp/protocol/src/kotlin/model/RdFSharpModel.kt).

-## Known issues

-As soon as you build the backend for the first time, Rider will show false red code warnings across the backend's F# projects.
-This is due to a bug in Rider waiting to be fixed ([RIDER-11392](https://youtrack.jetbrains.com/issue/RIDER-11392)).
-As a workaround, you can unload all projects in `ReSharper.FSharp.sln`, and then reload them.
+Running backend tests is not yet possible on macOS and Linux.

 ## Roadmap

 * Set up a public Continuous Integration server for test runs.
-* Enable development on macOS and Linux.